 She currently serves as the 2015 President of the Dallas Hispanic Bar Association (DHBA) in addition to serving on the Dallas Bar Association Board of Directors, Hispanic National Bar Association Board of Governors; the Adelfa B. Callejo Monument Committee; and the City of Dallas Judicial Nominating Commission.

 She is a Dallas native who received her Bachelor of Arts degree in French from Southern Methodist University and law degree from Texas Tech University School of Law.
 She is Board Certified in Immigration and Nationality Law by the Texas Board of Legal Specialization.

-Victoria Neave is a current candidate for Texas State Representative, House District 107, and owner of Neave & Scott, PC.
+Victoria Neave is a Texas State Representative for House District 107, and owner of Neave Law.
 She previously worked as an attorney in one of the top ten law firms in the country, Weil, Gotshal & Manges, LLP.

 Victoria has served as Chair of the Southeast Dallas Hispanic Chamber of Commerce, State Bar of Texas Leadership Class, Dallas Association of Young Lawyers Leadership Class, City of Dallas Civil Service Commission, Dallas Bar Foundation Fellow, Executive Board of the Dallas Hispanic Bar Association, La Voz del Anciano, among others.